 Key Unsecured Creditors : means ‘you’ with your bank balance, your cash in the bank

 Resolution strategy for a failed or failing G-SIFI should assign losses to shareholders unsecured creditors, and hold management responsible for the failure of the Firm.
-The strategy should provide continuity of the critical services that the institution provides within the financial system and to the real economy, thereby minimizing systemic risk.
+The strategy should provide continuity of the critical services that the institution provides within the financial system and to the real economy, thereby minimising systemic risk.
 The strategy should also enable a prompt transition of the firm’s ongoing operations to full private ownership and control without taxpayer support.
 Given the cross-border nature of G-SIFIs, the resolution strategy should ensure financial stability concerns are addressed across all jurisdictions in which the firm operates.
 To be successful, such an approach will require close cooperation between home and foreign authorities.

 10 December 2012